Vanuatu & Fiji

 Relaxing before dinner on the jetty.

-We can’t remember being so sad to go back home at the end of a trip.
-Maybe this trip was too short, maybe it was too good, or maybe both.
+We can’t remember being so sad to go home at the end of a trip.
+Maybe it was too short, maybe it was too good, or maybe both.
 Either way, we must come back.

 Climbing in paradise.